-Our school website, Sycamore, and weekly classroom newsletters may include class updates, calendar items, tests, and long term projects.
-Access to student assessments is an informative feature of Sycamore for both students and parents.
-Other ways to communicate between home and school are the student planner, e-mail, telephone calls, and voice mail.
+Our school website, Google classrooms (4-8), and weekly classroom newsletters may include class updates, calendar items, tests, and long term projects.
+Other ways to communicate between home and school are the student planner, e-mail, tele-phone calls, and voice mail.
 When problems/concerns arise, parents' first line of communication is the teacher.
 Teachers are available for conferences when needed.
 Call the office (331-3062) to contact any teacher, or e-mail using the first letter of the teacher's first name, their full last name, and @bssky.org (e.g. Tom Smith - tsmith@bssky.org).

-Written communication regarding student academic progress is in the form of report cards.
-The school year is divided into trimesters with reports given out at the end of each trimester.
-Between published report cards, grades are available on Sycamore.
+Communication regarding student academic progress is in the form of report cards.
+The school year is divided into trimesters with reports electronically published at the end of each trimester via Sycamore.
+Between published report cards, grades reports are available on Sycamore.
 New grades are uploaded at the discretion of the teacher.
 Access to Sycamore is given to each new family at the beginning of the school year.

-Parent-teacher conferences are scheduled at the end of the first grading period.
+Parent-teacher conferences are scheduled near the end of the first grading period.
 A parent or teacher can request other conferences at any time.
 We strongly encourage parents to schedule conferences with teachers if they have any concerns.
-We encourage students in grades 4-8 to attend conferences with their parents.
+Students in grades 4-8 are welcome to attend conferences with their parents.